This post may contain affiliate links. Please read our disclosure policy.

 - Preheat your oven to 350°F. Line an 8-inch square baking pan with parchment paper or aluminum foil then spray with nonstick cooking spray.

-- In a food processor or blender blitz the oats until they have a flour like consistency.
-Transfer the oat flour a medium bowl and stir in the protein powder, pumpkin pie spice, baking powder, and salt, until well blended.
+- In a food processor (affiliate link) or blender (affiliate link) blitz the oats until they have a flour like consistency.
+Transfer the oat flour (affiliate link) a medium bowl and stir in the protein powder, pumpkin pie spice, baking powder, and salt, until well blended.

-- In a small bowl, whisk together the pumpkin, yogurt, eggs, vanilla, and truvia until well combined.
+- In a small bowl (affiliate link), whisk together the pumpkin, yogurt, eggs, vanilla, and truvia until well combined.

 - Add the pumpkin mixture to the oat mixture and stir until well blended then stir in the chocolate chips.